-Our Hotel comprising two 22-storey towers with about 570 tastefully decorated guest rooms, is currently the only flagship Westin hotel in Shanghai.
+Our Hotel, which comprises two 22-storey towers with about 570 tastefully decorated guest rooms, is currently the only flagship Westin hotel in Shanghai.

 It is also one of the hotels that is frequently involved in staging large scale corporate and fashion events in Shanghai.
-Our Hotel hosted many high profile events for many renowned international brands, including fashion, outside catering sporting and city events, product launches, as well as provided catering services for numerous high-end fortune 500 company events.
+Our Hotel has hosted many high profile events for many renowned international brands, including fashion, outside catering sporting and city events, product launches, and has also provided catering services for numerous high-end fortune 500 company events.